triptease/socketgd/README.md

 over the socket, and waits for `ack`s to be received from the other end indicating that the messages were handled successfully.

-socketgd does not interfere with the normal operation of socket.io during auto reconnection.
-If the socket is created with auto reconnect (which is the default) then socket.io automatically handles message buffering during the unconnected periods and socketgd provides no additional features.

-socketgd is useful in case of complete disconnection and reconnection failures.
-If a socket gets disconnected then the application can provide a new socket to the same socketgd wrapper.

-When that happens:
-* In the client, all messages that have not received an ack from the server will be sent again over the new socket.
-* In the server, if messages arrive that it has already acked, they will silently be discarded.

 ## Client Usage

 ```javascript